drewfoos/MagicMirrorAI/readme.md

-Distributed under the ISC License.
+Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.